doubleirish/OSCON_2015/README.md

         This session will expose you to a broad range of web security vulnerabilities and their solutions.
 We'll cover the basics such as XSS, CSRF, SQL Injection, and clickjacking.
 We will also go into depth on issues of session management, password security, two-factor authentication, and much much more!

+        > Conor – an gentle introduction to some security commmon-sense practices, such as strong password hashing with per user salts. the examples are in php but the issues are universal for any language , [slides (PDF)](http://eliw.com/wp-content/uploads/2015/07/tutorial.web_.security.pdf)

     *   00:47:07 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Web security essentials - Eli White (php[architect]) - Part 2

         This session will expose you to a broad range of web security vulnerabilities and their solutions.
 We'll cover the basics such as XSS, CSRF, SQL Injection, and clickjacking.
 We will also go into depth on issues of session management, password security, two-factor authentication, and much much more!

+        > Conor – secondary measures like 2-factor auth, FIEO filter-input and escape-output, santise vs validate, fairous forms of injection such as sql,command(mostly a php issue) and file injection. , [slides (PDF)](http://eliw.com/wp-content/uploads/2015/07/tutorial.web_.security.pdf)

     *   00:40:21 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Web security essentials - Eli White (php[architect]) - Part 3

         This session will expose you to a broad range of web security vulnerabilities and their solutions.
 We'll cover the basics such as XSS, CSRF, SQL Injection, and clickjacking.
 We will also go into depth on issues of session management, password security, two-factor authentication, and much much more!

+        > Conor – covers Stored XSS, Cross Site Request forgery CSRF ,click-jacking and some approaches to avoid exposure. , [slides (PDF)](http://eliw.com/wp-content/uploads/2015/07/tutorial.web_.security.pdf)

     *   00:44:08 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)